ImperialCollegeLondon/safe_web/README.md

     The nohup.log file should just contain `True`!
 Don't forget to `exit` twice to get back to `root` and then the `ubuntu` user shell.

   2. Configure the web app to know where to find it.
-You need to edit the path and add the lines below to `private/appconfig.ini`

-        ; path to ete3 taxon database, requirement for taxon checking [ete3]
-        ete3_database = /home/ubuntu/.etetoolkit/taxa.sqlite
+See the section below on the config for the web application

 ### Setting the default application